refgenie/refgenie/docs/README.md

 ## Example

-Download aligner indexes and other resources for your genome of interest right from the command-line:
+### Downloading aligner indexes and assets for a reference genome:

 ```console